sdclibbery/pi-monitor/README.md

 x Dont cache any pages
-x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page
+x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page x Trade page x Rename page to trade; split up and tidy
-* Status page
- x Rename page to trade; split up and tidy
- - Use js instead of form submission for trade actions; rest endpoints return json including errors :-( would need to change from basic auth to support REST :-/ x Have 'are you sure' alert on cancelling orders
- * ?Why doesn't the response from creating an order work properly?
- * Error reporting for failed GDAX requests
+ - Use js instead of form submission for trade actions; rest endpoints return json including errors :-( would need to change from basic auth to support REST :-/ x Have 'are you sure' alert on cancelling orders x ?Why doesn't the response from creating an order work properly? x Because exhange.order is waiting for the fill x Error reporting for failed GDAX requests - pass msg back via redirect??
- * ?
-Leave price blank when ordering to pick next closest price automatically ???
+???
 Local tunnel subdomains not working??
 !?
 Setup a shutdown button: https://github.com/dhunink/RaspberryPiSafeShutdown/blob/master/safeShudown.py
 * Page to show live candles (getProductHistoricRates - call from client)